Knetic/coiler/PLAN.md

 What are the compile modes?
 ====

 `user` mode will only combine non-system search paths, specifically the local directory and the [PYTHONPATH](https://docs.python.org/2/using/cmdline.html#envvar-PYTHONPATH).
-System imports are deduplicated, hoisted, and rewritten so that any `import x as y` or `from x import y` call (and the references to those functions) are translated to something sane.
+System imports are deduplicated, hoisted, and rewritten so that any `import x as y` or `from x import y` call (and the references to those functions) are translated to something sane and predictable across the combined files.

 `all` mode will combine _all_ search paths, including system search paths.
 This means doing `import re` will actually pull the regex implementation from the workstation's system python into the combined file.